About In-Home Care

 In-Home Care (IHC) is an approved type of child care service that’s part of the Australian Government’s child care package.

-Communities@Work’s In-Home Care Service has achieved an overall rating of Exceeding NQS.
+Communities at Work’s In-Home Care Service has achieved an overall rating of Exceeding NQS.

 In-Home Care supports families across the ACT and Greater Captial Region whose care needs sit outside of normal requirements.
 Families using In-Home Care are supported by self-employed educators who deliver education and care within the family’s home.
 Each educator works with the family and their complex needs to ensure children within the program thrive to their full potential.
-These self-employed educators are supported by the Communities@Work’s Coordination Unit.
+These self-employed educators are supported by the Communities at Work’s Coordination Unit.